DerrickXuNu/OpenCOOD/docs/md_files/config_tutorial.md

 # post processing related.
 postprocess:
-  core_method: 'VoxelPostprocessor' # VoxelPostprocessor, BevPostprocessor supported
+  core_method: 'VoxelPostprocessor' # VoxelPostprocessor and BevPostprocessor are supported
   anchor_args: # anchor generator parameters
     cav_lidar_range: *cav_lidar # the range is consistent with the lidar cropping range to generate the correct ancrhors
     l: 3.9 # the default length of the anchor
     w: 1.6 # the default width
     h: 1.56 # the default height
     r: [0, 90] # the yaw angles.
 0, 90 meaning for each voxel, two anchors will be generated with 0 and 90 degree yaw angle
-    feature_stride: 2 # the feature map is shrink twice compared the input voxel tensor
+    feature_stride: 2 # the feature map is shrank twice compared the input voxel tensor
     num: &achor_num 2 # for each location in the feature map, 2 anchors will be generated
   target_args: # used to generate positive and negative samples for object detection
     pos_threshold: 0.6
     neg_threshold: 0.45
     score_threshold: 0.20
   order: 'hwl' # hwl or lwh
-  max_num: 100 # maximum number of objects in a single frame. use this number to make sure different frames has the same dimension in the same batch
+  max_num: 100 # maximum number of objects in a single frame. use this number to make sure different frames have the same dimension in the same batch
   nms_thresh: 0.15

 # model related